asstella/DSA4213_AcademIQ/README.md

-# DSA4213 Project: Exam Assistant
+# Group group's DSA4213 Project: AcademIQ

 This app allows you to easily generate summaries and practice questions for topics based on your school notes.

 ## Getting Started

-If you haven't created a python env yet, simply run the following command (assuming Python is installed properly).
+Create a python environment by running the following command (assuming Python is installed properly).

 For MacOS / Linux: